mddzi77/recruitment_task/README.md

   Ccc Ddd 15:00 - 16:30
   Aaa Bbb 16:30 - 17:00
 ```
-After printing out schedule you will be bring back to main menu.
+After printing out schedule you will be brought back to main menu.

 ## Save schedule to a file
 You can save to file the schedule of reservations from chosen period of time,to do it enter ```Save schedule```.<br>